 PETZL ULTRA RUSH HEADLAMP | 760 Lumens | E52 H

 Honestly, this Petzl Ultra Rush Headlamp (at Amazon) was an impulse buy.
-I saw it for a price that made me go “WHOA!” and that was it, I bought it with a smile on my face, and it arrived 6 weeks ago.
-I just bought ANOTHER ONE too.
+I saw it for a price that made me go “WHOA!” and that was it, I bought it with a smile on my face, and it arrived 7 months ago.
+Then, I loved it so much, I bought another one.
 I have been putting this headlamp through the paces, looking for wildlife in the rainforest of Thailand, and it seems like a VERY capable light.
-I think the quality of the light beams (all 6 of them) is fantastic, and it’s definitely one of my top two headlamps we have reviewed.
-I have never seen a review for this Petzl product, so likely – you’re seeing it close-up here for the first time.
+I think the quality of the light beams (all 6 of them) is fantastic, and it’s definitely one of the top two headlamps we have reviewed.
+I have never seen a review for this Petzl product, so likely – you’re seeing it close-up here for the very first time.

 Read our entire review below, or skip to the video at the bottom of the page here.